rashdill/E-Commerce-Website/README.md

  2. npm i dotenv
  in config folder - create DB connection
                     re use functionalities
-in controller folder - connect model to controller
+in controller folder - connect model to controller(create,delete,update) in middlewear folder - error middlewear in routes